ehsuun/grid-vectorization/README.md

 ```

 The above command will vectorize the `fish.png` with narrow band size `0.3` and scale set to `2`.
-The output will be written to `../data/fish.svg` and shown in gui (if available):
+The output will be written to `../data/fish.svg` and shown in gui:

 ![fish screenshot](data/fish_screenshot.png)

 ### Local scale control using a mask

-*TODO*
+**TODO**

 ### Terminal mode
-By default, the program will be run in Gui mode.
+By default, the program will be run in gui mode.
 You can run the program in terminal-only mode using the `--no-gui` flag.
 ```shell
 ./IGSV_bin -i ../data/fish.png -n 0.3 -s 2 --no-gui
 ```